hi5/pAHKlight/readme.md

 * function: Standalone function for a specific task
 * tool: Helper programs to generate code (gui for example) or extend the capability of AutoHotkey.
 "Normal" scripts should not be included in pAHKlight.

+## category

+The category field is a comma separated value list.
+These can be found in categories.txt - if not present in that list the category is not accepted.
+Suggestions for the categories are of course welcome.

 ## Other Resources

+Attempts for defining so called Standard libraries have been made before and discussed a number of times, you can find some below:

 * Alternative: <https://github.com/Library-Distribution> Not completed, no plans for further development
-* Alternative: <http://www.autohotkey.com/board/topic/50834-ahk-standard-library-collection-2010-sep-gui-libs-100/> Last updated in 2010
+* Alternative: <http://www.autohotkey.com/board/topic/50834-ahk-standard-library-collection-2010-sep-gui-libs-100/> Last update in 2010
 * Discussion: <http://www.autohotkey.com/board/topic/49921-stdlib-call-for-information/>
 * Discussion: <http://www.autohotkey.com/board/topic/63827-libraries-in-default-ahk-installation-ahk-l/>